 You can avoid pitfalls and traps that others have fallen into.

 You can avoid having to revisit negotiations at a later stage because something has been missed at an early stage.

 Call us now on +44 20 7036 9282 to speak with one of our specialist contract lawyers for legal advice.

 Here are examples of the some of the different forms of commercial heads of terms and letters of intent in templates:

 - Example Heads of Terms Template: Non-binding (and informal) Heads of Terms

-- Letter of Intent Template: Template LOI: A sample of Letter of Intent for a business venture or proposal.
+- Letter of Intent Template: LOI Template: A sample of Letter of Intent for a business venture or proposal.

 These are heads of terms restructured as a Letter of Intent.